universetraveller/CatenaD4J/README.md

 * Check if curl is available
 If you have no curl installed on your computer, check [Install curl](https://curl.se/docs/install.html) for installation.

+Please check [the man page of curl](https://curl.se/docs/manpage.html) for usage and any problem.

 * Download the Dockerfile
 `curl https://raw.githubusercontent.com/universetraveller/CatenaD4J/main/Dockerfile -o Dockerfile`

-You can also use other approaches to download the Dockerfile.
+You can also use other approaches to download the Dockerfile (e.g. Download [it](Dockerfile) directly from this repo).

 * Build the docker image via Dockerfile
 `docker build -t catena4j:main -f ./Dockerfile .`

-* Create a container with CatenaD4J using the created image
+* Create a container with CatenaD4J using the built image
 `docker run -it catena4j:main /bin/bash`

 ### Install step by step manually